zhi0219/STOCK/docs/ci.md

 - `run_complete.json`
 - any `*_latest.json` pointers

+PR28 emits additional training-loop artifacts under `Logs/train_runs/` and updates the `*_latest.json` pointers so they are always uploaded.

 Step summary excerpts are written to `artifacts/ci_job_summary.md` and mirrored into the GitHub Actions **Summary** tab via `GITHUB_STEP_SUMMARY`.

 ## Manual demo inputs (workflow_dispatch)